hfu/pnd/README.md

 # pnd
-PostGIS to NDJSON, now with pg-postgis-types
+PostGIS to NDJSON, now with wkx
 ## .env
 ```
 PGUSER=user